linux-nvme/nvme-cli/doc/rst/ioctl.rst

 **Description**

-Retreives the Telemetry Host-Initiated log page at the requested offset using the previously existing capture.
+Retrieves the Telemetry Host-Initiated log page at the requested offset using the previously existing capture.

 **Return**